Magnolia 4.5 reached end of life on June 30, 2016. This branch is no longer supported, see End-of-life policy.

 Many Magnolia modules come with page templates.
 For example:

 A page definition configures the properties of the page template.
-It is similar to the ; both template types use the same template definition object:
+It is similar to the component definition ; both template types use the same template definition object:

 .
 In addition, pages and components reference their dialogs using the same path syntax and are rendered using the same renderer.
 You can find page definitions in the